section-engineering-education/engineering-education/Connect-Basic4Android-BAndroid-development-too- to-MySQL-Database-Using-PHP/index.md

 ### PHP code

-* Start Xampp application then click on Apache and MySQL.
-Once the port numbers appear it will show the two services are running.
+* Start Xampp application, then click on Apache and MySQL.
+Once the port numbers appear, it will show the two services are running.
 * Click Admin under MySQL to start phpMyAdmin over the browser.
 * By default, it will not request for MySQL username and password.
-* Create a database in phpMyadmin by Clicking new then put database name then click create.
+* Create a database in  phpMyadmin by Clicking new, then put database name, then click create.

 `Our database will be called b4a-php-db`